What is keyword research?

 The Buyer’s Journey Defines Your Keyword Journey

 Since each user has their own unique journey, finding out what their demographic, intent, and goals are can yield many different keyword ranges for your use.
 Which is why it’s important to create a content map.
+Your content map plots your buyer personas and your buyer’s journey stages on a map, and will show you which personas or buyer’s journey stages you may need to write additional content for.

 Let’s look at a B2C journey: a user who wants racecar parts is going to have a much different search behavior than a user looking for a racecar toys for their child.
 But since they have similar keywords, it’s important to understand your buyer personas so the terms can be easily found for both parties.

-How to do Keyword Research Planning
+How To Plan Your Keyword Research

 The term PIE, in this instance stands, for Protect, Improve, and Expand.